Linda Nolan

-Linda Mary Hudson (23 February 1959 – 15 January 2025) was an Irish singer, actress, and television personality.
+Linda Mary Monica Hudson (23 February 1959 – 15 January 2025) was an Irish singer, actress, and television personality.

 After moving with her family to Blackpool at the age of three in 1962, she attained fame as a member of the girl group the Nolans in 1974, along with her sisters Anne, Denise, Maureen, Bernie, and Coleen.
 As a member of the Nolans, she toured with Frank Sinatra in 1975, won the Tokyo Music Festival in 1981, and had seven UK top-20 hits between 1979 and 1982.

 Soon after leaving the group, Nolan supported Gene Pitney on his 1984 UK tour.
 She then went on to perform in theatre, including an eight-season residency as Maggie May on Blackpool's Central Pier (1986–1993), where she clocked up over 1,000 performances, followed by two seasons as Rosie O'Grady on Blackpool's South Pier (1994–1995).
 She reunited with the Nolans for the 2009 I'm in the Mood Again album and tour, and in 2014, she took part in the 13th series of Celebrity Big Brother.
 In 2018, she was a recurring guest panellist on Loose Women.

 Early life

-Linda Nolan was born on 23 February 1959 in Holles Street Hospital in Dublin, Ireland, the sixth of eight children born to Tommy and Maureen Nolan.
+Linda Mary Monica Nolan was born on 23 February 1959 in Holles Street Hospital in Dublin, Ireland, the sixth of eight children born to Tommy and Maureen Nolan.
 The family lived in Raheny, a north side suburb of Dublin, before moving to Blackpool in 1962, when Tommy and Maureen formed the Singing Nolans, of which Linda was a member.
 She went to school at Blackpool's St Catherine's Catholic Secondary School, and also attended The Cardinal Wiseman School in Greenford, west London.